Stationary Black Holes

 On a Killing horizon $\cH(K)$ one necessarily has \bel{kappadef} \nabla^\mu(K^\nu K_\nu)=-2\kappa K^\mu . \ee Assuming the so-called dominant energy condition on $T_{\mu\nu}$,\footnote{See the article by Bray on "Positive Energy Theorem and other inequalities in General Relativity"} it can be shown that $\kappa$ is constant (recall that Killing horizons are always connected in our terminology), it is called {\em the surface gravity of $\cH$}.
-A Killing horizon is called \emph{degenerate} when $\kappa= 0$, and non--degenerate otherwise; by an abuse of terminology one similarly talks of degenerate black holes, \emph{etc}.
-In Kerr space-times we have $\kappa=0$ if and only if $m=a$.
-A fundamental theorem of Boyer shows that degenerate horizons are closed.
-This implies that a horizon $\cH(K)$ such that $K$ has zeros in $\overline \cH$ is non-degenerate, and is of bifurcate type, as described above.
-Further, a \emph{non-degenerate} Killing horizon with \emph{complete} geodesic generators always contains zeros of $K$ in its closure.
-However, it is not true that existence of a non-degenerate horizon implies that of zeros of $K$: take the Killing vector field $z\partial_t +t\partial _z$ in Minkowski space-time from which the 2-plane $\{z=t=0\}$ has been removed.
-The universal cover of that last space-time provides a space-time in which one cannot restore the points which have been artificially removed, without violating the manifold property.
+A Killing horizon is called \emph{degenerate} or \emph{extreme} when $\kappa= 0$, and non--degenerate otherwise; by an abuse of terminology one similarly talks of degenerate black holes, \emph{etc}.
+In Kerr spacetimes we have $\kappa=0$ if and only if $m=a$.